cnabio/cnab-spec/103-bundle-runtime.md

 ## The Run Tool (Main Entry Point)

 The main entry point of a CNAB bundle MUST be located at `/cnab/app/run`.
 When a compliant CNAB runtime executes a bundle, it MUST execute the `/cnab/app/run` tool.
 In addition, images used as invocation images SHOULD also default to running `/cnab/app/run`.
-For example, a `Dockerfile`'s `exec` array MUST point to this entry point.
+For example, a `Dockerfile`'s `exec` array SHOULD point to this entry point.

 > A fixed location for the `run` tool is mandated because not all image formats provide an equivalent method for starting an application.
 A client implementation of CNAB MAY access the image and directly execute the path `/cnab/app/run`.
 It is also permissible, given tooling constraints, to set the default entry point to a different path.